ezramizrahi/blog/content/blog/3-new-key-value-pair/index.md

 ---
 title: "Adding A Key:Value Pair With Array.prototype.map()"
 date: "2019-10-22"
-description: "How to add a key:value pair to an object"
+description: "How to add a key:value pair to an object with ES6"
 ---

 Let's say you have the following array of objects: